| Title: | Genetic Algorithm and Particle Swarm Optimization |

 additional details.

-then there is a single (randomly selected)
+If method = "wheel" then there is a single (randomly selected)

-no direct communication between other particles.
+no direct communication among other particles.

-then each particle randomly informs other
+If method = "random" then each particle randomly informs other

-By default par[1] = 3
+By default par[1] = 3.

 See section 3.2.2 of M. Clerc (2012) for more details.

-then all particles are fully informed
+If method = "star" then all particles are fully informed

 by each other.

-then each particle will be self-informed
+If method = "random2" then each particle will be self-informed

 (value between 0 and 1).
-By default par[1] = 0.1
+By default par[1] = 0.1.

-# Prepare random number generator set.seed(123) # Ring topology with 5 neighbours pso.nh(pop.n = 10, method = "ring", par = 5) # Wheel topology pso.nh(pop.n = 10, method = "wheel") # Star topology pso.nh(pop.n = 10, method = "star") # Random topology where each particle # randomly informs 3 other particles pso.nh(pop.n = 10, method = "random", par = 3) # Random2 topology wehere each particle could # be informed by the other with probability 0.2 pso.nh(pop.n = 10, method = "random2", par = 0.2)
+# Prepare random number generator set.seed(123) # Ring topology with 5 neighbours pso.nh(pop.n = 10, method = "ring", par = 5) # Wheel topology pso.nh(pop.n = 10, method = "wheel") # Star topology pso.nh(pop.n = 10, method = "star") # Random topology where each particle # randomly informs 3 other particles pso.nh(pop.n = 10, method = "random", par = 3) # Random2 topology where each particle could # be informed by another with probability 0.2 pso.nh(pop.n = 10, method = "random2", par = 0.2)# Prepare random number generator set.seed(123) # Ring topology with 5 neighbours pso.nh(pop.n = 10, method = "ring", par = 5) # Wheel topology pso.nh(pop.n = 10, method = "wheel") # Star topology pso.nh(pop.n = 10, method = "star") # Random topology where each particle # randomly informs 3 other particles pso.nh(pop.n = 10, method = "random", par = 3) # Random2 topology where each particle could # be informed by another with probability 0.2 pso.nh(pop.n = 10, method = "random2", par = 0.2)

 Calculates (updates) velocities of the particles.

-pso.velocity( population, method = "hypersphere", par = list(w = 1/(2 * log(2)), c1 = 0.5 + log(2), c2 = 0.5 + log(2)), velocity, best.pn, best.nh, best.pn.fitness, best.nh.fitness, iter = 1 )
+pso.velocity( population, method = "hypersphere", par = list(w = 1/(2 * log(2)), c1 = 0.5 + log(2), c2 = 0.5 + log(2)), velocity, best.pn, best.nh, best.pn.fitness, best.nh.fitness, iter = 1 )pso.velocity( population, method = "hypersphere", par = list(w = 1/(2 * log(2)), c1 = 0.5 + log(2), c2 = 0.5 + log(2)), velocity, best.pn, best.nh, best.pn.fitness, best.nh.fitness, iter = 1 )

 population |

-numeric matrix which rows are particles i.e. vectors of parameters values. |
+numeric matrix whose rows are particles, i.e., vectors of parameters values. |

 method |